-Anyways, saw these beautiful squash and got them home with me.
-The squash is very easy to prepare and is very versatile.
+The other day while I was grocery shopping, I came across this beautiful Spaghetti squash.
+The squash is easy to prepare and is versatile.
 Its very famously used as a substitute for pasta.
 Yes, you heard me right.
 The flesh when cooked has this string like texture and looks pretty similar to spaghetti.
-Its very forgiving too – in the sense, add as little or as many seasoning as you like, it will still end more often delicious than not.
+Its very forgiving too - in the sense, add as little or as many seasoning as you like, it will still end more often delicious than not.
 For being so immensely low in calories, it is pretty high on nutrition.
-Lets see how to prepare this winter squash now shall we?
+This squash can be baked, boiled, steamed, or microwaved.
+I try as much as possible to avoid boiling vegetables, unless I am going to use the cooking liquid for the meal.
+Hence, I choose to steam them instead more often in my recipes.
+Here instead of boiling it, I have illustrated steaming.

 Method - Steaming

 Cut the Squash into half.
 Yes, it takes little muscle and pressure.
-But its worth it since the cooking process is faster.
+But it's worth it since the cooking process is faster.

 See all those seeds and fibers.
 They need cleaning up.